aydangoon/react-vim/README.md

-# `react-vim`: React Component with Core Vim Key Bindings
+# `react-vim`: React Component for Vim Key Bindings

 ## About